Shekhar7u/Shekhar7u/README.md

 🌟 Seeking opportunities to grow and contribute to real-world projects.
 Open to internships, entry-level positions, or any chance to apply my skills and learn from experienced professionals.

-📫 Feel free to reach out to me via email at singhskr7@gmail.com.
-I'm always open to connecting with fellow developers, mentors, and potential collaborators.